Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 ### Step 7 - Create the services and deploy the solution

-We are now ready to create the serivces and spin them up.
-We here look at how to specify the service definitions and to to connect the services.
+We are now ready to create the services and spin them up.
+We here look at how to specify the service definitions and to connect the services.

 ### Step 8 - Clean up

-We tear down any resourse created throughout the labs.
+We tear down any resource created throughout the labs.

 <!-- ------------------------ -->